Asian Infrastructure Investment Bank urges global cooperation as it marks a decade of development

 “It's not that easy to convince people of your genuine commitment.
 It takes time to convince people by what you do, not by just what you say,” added Jin, who was China’s vice minister of finance from 1998 to 2003.

-Beyond the bank’s financial achievements - with US$66 billion committed across 245 projects - its greatest success lies in establishing credibility and governance, he said.
+Beyond the bank’s financial achievements - with US$68 billion committed across more than 350 projects - its greatest success lies in establishing credibility and governance, he said.

 “People have trust in this bank.
 I think that's the most important part of success.”